falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 ## Reasons for Adopting Falco

 Security threat detection tops the list as the driving force behind Falco adoption, followed closely by auditing and compliance.
 Sandbox testing and incident response are also cited as compelling reasons to embrace Falco.
-Notably, one participant isn't using Falco, while a couple of others leverage its libraries and policy language within their unique open-source projects.
+Notably, one participant isn't using Falco, while a couple of others leverage its libraries and policy language within their unique open source projects.
 These findings highlight Falco's versatility in catering to diverse security requirements across numerous domains.

 **2. Why are you adopting Falco?**